Rehab Success Rates

 Tree House Recovery's Addiction Recovery Success Rates

-Studies indicate that the most effective form of treatment is one that empowers individuals to rebuild themselves and break their reliance on substances.
-This includes not only completing the program but also incorporating the physical, mental, and social practices learned during treatment into daily life, in order to maintain the progress made and continue to transform oneself.
+Research indicates that the most effective form of treatment is one that empowers people struggling with addiction to rebuild themselves and break their reliance on their substances of choice.
+At Tree House Recovery, our program incorporates physical, mental, and social practices into daily treatment to encourage individuals to maintain the progress made to transform themselves.

-Achieving long-term abstinence from drugs is not just about enduring a short-term period of time without using them.
-It involves creating a new perspective on substances and learning how to live a fulfilling life without them.
-This necessitates constructing a new lifestyle that is enjoyable and can sustain your sobriety.
-Creating such a lifestyle begins with a positive and successful treatment experience that is completed in full.
+At Tree House, long-term abstinence involves creating a new perspective on substances and learning how to live a fulfilling life without them.
+Tree House Recovery believes constructing a new lifestyle will help you sustain long-term sobriety, and it all starts with completing a positive and successful treatment experience.

 GRADUATE